-The EIS shall provide an overview of the decommissioning and restoration plan for all components associated with the project.
-The plan will be used to provide guidance on the specific measures and activities to be implemented in order to reduce the risks of long-term environmental degradation during the decommissioning or closing of facilities.
+The proponent shall provide an overview of the decommissioning and restoration plan for all components associated with the project.
+The plan will be used to provide guidance on the specific measures and activities to be implemented in order to reduce the risks of longterm environmental degradation during the decommissioning or closing of facilities.